 How I earned the Southwest Companion Pass

 While there are many ways to earn the companion pass, the simplest way is through the Southwest credit cards.
 Back in the fall of 2019, I applied for the Southwest Rapid Rewards Performance Business Credit Card which was offering a 80,000 point welcome offer at the time.
-(That offer has been decreased and is now offering 70,000 points).
 After I applied, Southwest increased the limit to earning the pass to 125,000 qualifying points.

 I waited until after my December 2019 statement closed and immediately met the $5,000 minimum spend.
 On my new Southwest card, I payed off my son’s entire year of preschool tuition, my daughters summer camp and some other expensive bills we had.
 I also then solely used that card to pay for my daily purchases for the month.
 This did not get me to the 125,000 qualifying points needed, but it got me close enough.